zalando/postgres-operator/docs/reference/operator_parameters.md

 * **logical_backup_s3_secret_access_key**
   When set, value will be in AWS_SECRET_ACCESS_KEY env variable.
 The Default is empty.

+**logical_backup_s3_access_secret_name**
+  When set, value is taken from the secret and set as AWS_SECRET_ACCESS_KEY env variable.
+The existing secret must contain the key "password".
+The Default is empty.

 * **logical_backup_s3_sse**
   Specify server side encryption that S3 storage is using.
 If empty string is specified, no argument will be passed to `aws s3` command.
 Default: "AES256".